-30. You agree:
+30. You agree that:

-31. You agree: • To stop trading at any of our sites immediately if we ask you to; • Not to make a claim against us if we ask you to stop trading.
+31. You agree: • To stop trading at any of our sites immediately if we ask you to; • Not to make any claim against us if we ask you to stop trading.

 32. You confirm that you have had the chance to take independent legal advice before signing these Rules, especially Nos.
 25, 26, 27, 28 and 29 above.

 33. The Company’s decision on these Rules and all other matters concerning the Market is final.
 You agree to abide by our decisions promptly.
 Changes to the Rules will be posted on the Company’s website.
 You are responsible for ensuring you stay abreast of any such changes.

-34. These Rules, revised 14th February 2014, supersede all previous versions.
+34. These Rules, revised 14th July 2023, supersede all previous versions.